High-dimensional scaling limits and fluctuations of online least-squares SGD with smooth covariance: Proofs for the scaling limits

-\begin{proof}[From Theorem \ref{thm:LLN} to Theorem \ref{thm:mainmean}.]
-The moderate-noise setup and the high-noise setup simply follow from integration by parts according to the consequences 2 and 3 of Theorem \ref{thm:LLN} respectively as we discussed in Section \ref{sec:KTC}.
+The moderate-noise setup and the high-noise setup simply follow from integration by parts according to the consequences 2 and 3 of Theorem \ref{thm:LLN} respectively, as we discussed in Section \ref{sec:KTC}.
 The uniqueness and existence of solution in $C([0,\tau];C([0,1]))$ follows from part (a) of Theorem \ref{prop:existence and uniqueness of SDE}.

 For the low-noise setup, since $f$ is smooth, we know that Therefore according to \eqref{eq:LLN weak form}, $f(\cdot)\Theta(\cdot,x)\in C^1([0,\tau])$ for any $x\in[0,1]$ which implies that $\Theta(\cdot,x)\in C^1([0,\tau])$ for any $x\in [0,1]$.
 We can then apply integration by parts to the left side of \eqref{eq:LLN weak form}.
-Therefore $\Theta$ satisfies \eqref{eq:mainmean ODE LLN}.
+Therefore, $\Theta$ satisfies \eqref{eq:mainmean ODE LLN}.

 Since $A$ satisfies Assumption \ref{ass:continuous data}, for any $\Theta_1,\Theta_2\in C([0,\tau];C([0,1]))$, we have